 In order to ensure progression in learning and the development of skills, data from end of Key Stage 1 assessments is used to plan each child’s work as they begin Key Stage 2 programmes of study.

-Key Stage 2.
 At the end of Key Stage 2, following the timetable for a week specified by the Department of Education, children in Year 6 sit statutory national tests in English and Mathematics.
-Levels achieved by the children in the tests, together the teacher’s assessment across the subject for the year, are reported to parents.
+Results achieved by the children in the tests, together with the teacher’s assessment across the subject for the year, are reported to parents.